Lee Pace: Film

 On April 30, 2011, it was announced that Pace had been cast as the king of the Mirkwood Elves, Thranduil, in Peter Jackson's film adaptation of J. R. R. Tolkien's The Hobbit.
 The announcement was made by Peter Jackson himself, who revealed on his Facebook page that Pace had been his favorite for the part, ever since he saw his performance in The Fall.
 The character had previously been mentioned in Jackson's The Lord of the Rings: The Fellowship of the Ring, and had previously been portrayed in The Hobbit, voiced by Oscar-nominated director Otto Preminger, and in the 1968 BBC Radio series, voiced by the British actor Leonard Fenton.
 Pace made three trips to New Zealand, and called it a "fantastic experience."
 The character appeared in the prologue of The Hobbit: An Unexpected Journey released in December 2012, and had a larger role in The Hobbit: The Desolation of Smaug released in December 2013 and in the last film of the series, The Hobbit: The Battle of the Five Armies, released on December 17, 2014.
+Pace is set to reprise his role as Thranduill in The Lord of the Rings: The Hunt for Gollum.

 On July 28, 2011, it was announced that Pace had been cast in Steven Spielberg's Lincoln, as the one-time New York City mayor Fernando Wood, an early Confederate supporter.
 The events in the film take place in 1865, when Fernando Wood served in the House of Representatives.
 However, at the time, Wood was 53 years old, which is 20 years senior to Pace's age when he portrayed him.
 In a Q&A, Spielberg revealed that he decided to offer Pace the part after he saw his performance in Ceremony.
 Of the experience of the film, Pace said that "it was a real pinnacle of what I've done as an actor."
 Lincoln was nominated for 12 Academy Awards, including Best Picture, and was nominated for Best Ensemble at the Screen Actors Guild Award.
 However, Pace was not included among the ensemble's nomination, and several bloggers were annoyed by this, including Katey Rich of Cinemablend.com and Nathaniel Rogers of The Film Experience.